Apple's Siri-based speaker. Available now.

 Siri is activated via a "Hey Siri" command, and a visible LED waveform at the top of the speaker is designed to let users know when the personal assistant is listening.
 Apple always has privacy in mind, so Siri does not actively monitoring what's being said in the room until the magic words are spoken, and all communication between Siri and Apple's servers is anonymous and encrypted.

 Siri can do a lot more beyond music, like provide news updates, play podcasts, offer weather reports, share traffic information, give sports updates, set reminders, set multiple timers, send text messages, find your iPhone or other Apple devices, search for songs using lyrics, make phone calls, and more.
 Essentially, Siri on HomePod can do much of what Siri on iPhone can do.

 Though HomePod is designed to work with an Apple Music subscription, it is able to play content from third-party services from an iOS device or a Mac using peer-to-peer AirPlay.
 It does not, however, natively support other music services.
 It also does not work as a standard Bluetooth speaker with non-Apple devices using a Bluetooth connection.

 Like an Apple TV or iPad, HomePod serves as a HomeKit hub, so with a HomePod connected, HomeKit devices can be accessed remotely.
 Siri commands can be used to control all HomeKit-connected smart devices, positioning the HomePod as a centralized home control product.

 HomePod is now available to order from the online Apple Store and can be purchased from retail locations in the United States, United Kingdom, and Australia.
-HomePod availability expanded to Canada, France, and Germany on June 18, and the speaker will be available in Spain and Mexico on October 26.
+HomePod availability expanded to Canada, France, and Germany on June 18, and Spain and Mexico on October 26.
+HomePod will launch in China and Hong Kong in early 2019.

 HomePod resembles a small mesh-covered Mac Pro.
 It has a cylindrical body with a flat top that is outfitted with a 272 x 340 display that shows a Siri waveform when activated.
 Built-in touch controls are included to play/pause music and adjust the volume.